deepsey/deepsey/README.md

 ### Hi there 👋

+This repository has been created for my Otus Administrator Linux.Professional course.
+These projects names begins with "Otus".
+But ofcourse I'm going to public my other project, if they will be create.

+I have some profiles in social nets, but I don't think they are very interesting, for example my VK:
+<a href='https://vk.com/id17113772'>My vk.com profile</a>

 <!--
 **deepsey/deepsey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.